ahmedshafeeq/erlangen/README.md

 erlangen
 ========

-Package management tool for Erlang similar to gem
+Package management tool for Erlang similar to Ruby's gem.